qkzk/fm/development.md

 - Configurable cli applications.
 See `~/fm/cli.yaml`
 - Simplify tui config files.
 Remove `cwd` boolean parameter.
 Doesn't break old config files.
 - Display the number of entries as the size of a directory instead of '-'.
 Might affect performance for very large directories.
+- Enable logging with `-l` or `--log`.
+Nothing is logged anywhere without this flag.

 #### Changelog